Steve Bellomy, Ph.D.

 Professional Background

-I have been teaching at the college level for over ten years.
-Before coming to Clarke University in 2016, I taught English at both small and large universities in South Carolina and Virginia.
+I have had the good fortune of teaching at the college level for the last 20 years, the last ten of which have been at Clarke University.
+Before arriving at Clarke in 2016, I taught at both small and large universities in South Carolina and Virginia.

 Research Interests